mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 }
 ```

-## Handling Link IDs
+## Handling Link IDs {#handling_link_ids}

 The purpose of the `link_id` field in the *MAVLink 2* signing structure is to prevent cross-channel replay attacks.
 Without the `link_id` an attacker could record a packet (such as a disarm request) on one channel, then play it back on a different channel.

 The intention with the link IDs is that each channel of communication between an autopilot and a GCS uses a different link ID.
 There is no requirement that the same link ID be used in both directions however.

 For C implementations the obvious mechanism is to use the MAVLink channel number as the link ID.
 That works well for an autopilot, but runs into an issue for a GCS implementation.
 The issue is that a user may launch multiple GCS instances talking to the same autopilot via different communication links (such as two radios, or USB and a radio).
 These multiple GCS instances will not be aware of each other, and so may choose the same link ID.
 If that happens then a large number of correctly signed packets will be rejected by the autopilot as they will have timestamps that are older than the timestamp received for the same stream tuple on the other communication link.

-The solution adopted for MAVProxy is shown below:
+The solution adopted for *MAVProxy* is shown below:

 ```
 if (msg.get_signed() and